Märchen Maze: Plot

 One night, Alice falls asleep while reading a fairy tale picture book and is awaken by a call from within a wall mirror.
-A rabbit appears in the mirror and tells her that his country and eight other lands has been conquered by an evil witch known as the Queen of Darkness and Alice is the only child who has love and courage to restore peace.
+A rabbit appears in the mirror and tells her that his country and eight other lands has been conquered by an evil witch known as the Queen of Darkness and Alice is the only one who has love and courage to restore peace.
 The girl is pulled inside the mirror world and given a magic straw to attack with soap bubbles.
 After the Queen is defeated, Alice wakes up thinking it was just a nightmare, but finds the phrase "Thanks [sic] you!" written on the mirror and on a cake.

 Development and release

 Märchen Maze was published by Namco in Japan for arcades in July 1988 — development itself was handled by N.H.
 System, a very short-lived subsidiary of Namco.
 It was the first Japanese video game adaptation of Alice in Wonderland, predating games such as TwinBee Yahho! and Fushigi no Yume no Alice.
 The word "märchen" is the German word for fairy tale.
 Character design was done by Katsuhiko Nishijima, who directed several well-regarded anime series such as Outlanders, Vampire Hunter D and Agent Aika.
 It is Namco's second video game to have a female protagonist, following Wonder Momo (1987).
 An English version of the game, titled Alice in Wonderland, is also known to exist.
-A version for the PC-Engine was released in 1990, which replaced the isometric angle with an overhead view due to hardware restraints — character design for this port was done by Gundam artist Kouichi Tokita.
+A version for the PC Engine was released in 1990, which replaced the isometric angle with an overhead view due to hardware restraints — character design for this port was done by Gundam artist Kouichi Tokita.
 A 1991 Sharp X68000 conversion was done by SPS, which is near-identical to the original.
+A digital download of the game was released for the Japanese Wii Virtual Console in 2009.
+Märchen Maze was also re-released for the Nintendo Switch and PlayStation 4 on the Arcade Archives lineup of digital-download arcade titles.